forkchili/step-meme-advices/README.md

 What skills does it take to do that meme ?
 Which softwares do I need ?
 Can I even do that ?
 Are there videos on the internet that explains how to do this particular thing ?
 Do I have the time to do that right now ?

-Ask yourself the right questions before jumping on a meme creation journey, as it could get long and sometimes exhausting.
+Ask yourself the right questions before jumping on a meme creation journey, as it could get sometimes exhausting.
+Once again, searching and learning is the key if you're lost !

-### 3 - Gather everything will need
+### 3 - Gather everything you will need

 Make a list of all the images, videos, sounds you will need and gather everything in a single folder.
-If you have a doubt on what you need, well youtube tutorials, google search and asking around are your best options !
+If you have a doubt on what you need, well again, youtube tutorials, google search and asking around are your best options !
-It is a great opportunity to learn dear stepper !

 ### 4 - Do the actual meme

-That is I believe the part you've been really waiting for... **But Fork-sensai...
+That is I believe the part you've been really waiting for...

+**But Fork-sensai...
 How do I actually do the meme ?!
 What did you use to do so and so ?**.

 No fear ser, I will answer it all right here !
-(Everything I will list here are tools only available on computer).
+(Everything I will list here are tools only available on computer.
+Some people asked me about mobile tool. but come on... mobile? really?
+We're nerds !
+We use real computers !!!11).

 - For image editing, I use photoshop, or photopea (free).
 It could be used for static meme image editing (for example, putting text on a freaking lisa simpson board meme...
 DON'T DO THAT PLEASE!!!!!!), or in my case, editing some frames of the video I am producing.

     "Frames ?!" you might ask.
 Well yes !
 Some of my videos need frame by frame editing !
-I litterally export frames of the videos (using vlc screenshot functionnally because I am lazy) and edit the  to then attach them in my video editing program.
+I literally export frames of the videos (using python or vlc screenshot functionnally), edit them, to then put it all in my video editing program.

     Talkin about video editing...

 - For video editing, I use davinci resolve (free).

-    In an editing software, you can cut, crop, move (vertically, horizontally, rotation ect...), change size ANY element imported in your project (video, images...).
+    In an editing software, you can cut, crop, move (vertically, horizontally, rotation ect...), change size, apply effect, on ANY element imported in your project (video, images...).

-    All these incredible features that will help you achieve the most important thing when video editing : **manage timings, animations and layers!**
+    All these incredible features will help you achieve the most important thing when video editing : **manage timings, animations and layers!**

     Timing : Cut correctly your videos and sound !
 There should not be any delay, and with no imperfection.
 That is the skeleton of your video.
-It is not well made, your meme will not work.
+IF it is not well made, your meme will not work.

     Animation : If you have stuff to move, crop, reduce or increase size in your video over time, do it as precise as possible !
 I hate to break it to you, but yeah, frame by frame animation is a thing lol.
-Search on youtube for keyframe tutorials
+Search on youtube for keyframe tutorials.

-    Layers : A video is ultimately just layers of element on top of each other, exactly as in a stack of paper.
+    Layers : A video is ultimately just layers of elements on top of each other, exactly as in a stack of paper.
 The first one on top covers the rest under.
-With this in mind, with all the changes you can do on each elements, well you can do VERY cool stuff !
+With this in mind, with all the modifications you can do on each elements, well you can do VERY cool stuff !

-- For voices, I use https://uberduck.ai/.
+- For character voices, I use https://uberduck.ai/.
 It is a free website, that will generate text to speech audio clips from famous pop culture characters.
 I used it for spongebob and the infamous hans moleman from the simpsons.
 It is not perfect, but hey it's free !

 - For image generation (text to image), I use a mix of midjourney, freewayml.com, dall-e, craiyon.com.
     Sometimes I need a specific image or representation of something, so I use these, because you know...
 I can't draw :(

-    I used freewayml to generate all the step deformed images for the step get uncanny meme.
+    I used freewayml to generate all the step guy deformed images for the step guy get uncanny meme.

 - Bonus list of random tools I used though my meme journey.
 Pick up what you need lol

     - Virtualbox (for having windows xp for my xp tutorial meme)
+    - SM64 Rom manager, to change items in mario 64
     - OBS (for screen recording)
     - Python (for automating some quick tasks like video to frames, and also doing the fake python script "how to get rich with step in windows xp.
 Learn to code people !
 It will always be useful !!!)
     - Handbrake, for video format conversion